twi09/CARLA_inclusion/README.md

 ```

 ### Select a VCNet model
-Two versions of VCNet can be selected
+Two versions of VCNet can be selected:
 * The original version of the arcticle (immutable=False)
 * A specific version that handle immutable features (immutable=True)
 ```python